lgray52/CircuitPython/README.md

 Only the board required!

 ### Reflection
 This was a fairly basic assignment.
-I changed the assignment a little bit,to make the light shift between rainbow shades, using different colour codes for different colours.
+I changed the assignment a little bit, to make the light shift between rainbow shades, using different colour codes for different colours.
 This assignment demonstrated the basic capabilities of the MetroExpress, and particularly the concept of "importing" features and elements to use in the code - for example, if time is not imported in the code, functions using time can't be used since the idea of time is not defined to the board.

 [Back to Table of Contents](#Table_of_Contents)